Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 How often should remote staff complete security awareness training?

 Monthly micro-modules of three to five minutes plus a quarterly phishing simulation.
-Annual hour-long training is a compliance checkbox that does not change behaviour.
+A 60-minute annual session is a compliance checkbox that changes no behaviour.
+Score teams on report rate as well as click rate so the help desk gets early warning.

 What does PIPEDA require for remote work data protection?